pb111/Artificial-Neural-Network/README.md

 -	The neuron has a function that determines the activation of the neuron.
 -	The diagram below demonstrates the artificial neuron model and activation function.

-### Artiicial Neuron Model and Activation Function
+### Artificial Neuron Model and Activation Function
 ![Artificial Neuron Model](https://github.com/pb111/Artificial-Neural-Network/blob/master/Images/artificial%20neurons%20model.png)